RoadieHQ/marketing-site/content/docs/getting-started/create-admin-group/index.md

 You often want to allow power users to edit the layouts and install plugins while preventing ordinary users from making unintended changes to the application setup.
 Roadie Backstage has a concept of admins to enable this.
-There are two ways to set this up - via Github teams, or manually.
+This uses a Group entity in the catalog and users associated with that group are "admins".

-## Prerequisites
+## Setup

-For automatic Admin group management you will need to have [installed the Roadie GitHub app](/docs/getting-started/install-github-app/) before proceeding with this step.
+You can set up this group and its associated users manually by defining the group as a normal backstage entity and loading it into the catalog, or automatically using a Group discovery mechanism for Github Teams, AzureAD or Okta.

-For manual management you should be aware of the correct usernames of the users you are assigning to the admin group
+## Using GitHub teams

-## Automatic admin group discovery with GitHub teams
+⚠️  For automatic Admin group management using Github you will need to have [installed the Roadie GitHub app](/docs/getting-started/install-github-app/) before proceeding with this step.

 To automatically designate admins you can use a GitHub Team in your Github Org.